The Hinesville Bank v. Pony Express Courier Corp. , 868 F.2d 1532 ( 1989 )

 Carriers as such are bound to exercise ordinary diligence.
 Common carriers as such are bound to use extraordinary diligence, and in cases of loss the presumption of law is against them, and no excuse avails them unless the loss was occasioned by the act of God or the public enemies of the state.

-O.C.G.A.
-Sec.
-49-9-3.
-Showings required by common carrier as prerequisite to use of exceptions under Code Sections 46-9-1 and 46-9-2
+.
+O.C.G.A. § 49-9-3.
+Showings required by common carrier as prerequisite to use of exceptions under Code Sections 46-9-1 and 46-9-2.

 In order for a common carrier to avail himself of the act of God exception under Code Section 46-9-1 or the contractual exception under Code Section 46-9-2, he must establish not only that the act of God or the contractually excepted fact ultimately occasioned the loss but that his own negligence did not contribute thereto.

+.
 O.C.G.A.
 13-6-8.
-Damages and expenses recoverable--Remote or consequential damages
+Damages and expenses recoverable — Remote or consequential damages.

-Remote or consequential damages are not recoverable unless they can be traced solely to the breach of the contract or unless they are capable of exact computation, such as the profits which are the immediate fruit of the contract, and are independent of any collateral enterprise entered into in contemplation of the contract.
+Remote or consequential damages are not recoverable unless they can be traced solely to the breach of the contract or unless they are *1537capable of exact computation, such as the profits which are the immediate fruit of the contract, and are independent of any collateral enterprise entered into in contemplation of the contract.

+.
 O.C.G.A.
 13-6-2.
-Measure of damages--Generally
+Measure of damages— Generally.

 Damages recoverable for a breach of contract are such as arise naturally and according to the usual course of things from such breach and such as the parties contemplated, when the contract was made, as the probable result of its breach.

+.
 O.C.G.A.
 13-6-5.
-Duty of injured party to lessen damages resulting from breach
+Duty of injured party to lessen damages resulting from breach.

 Where by a breach of contract a party is injured, he is bound to lessen the damages as far as is practicable by the use of ordinary care and diligence.